NinaKong/FrontEndDeveloper-Guidelines/README.md

 # Front-end-developer-guidelines
-A guidelines of Front-end developer
+A guidelines of Front End Developer